openjdk/jextract/doc/GUIDE.md

 public class MyPoint extends Point { }
 ```

-Through static inheritance, all the methods in the `Point` class are then available through the `MyPoint` class as
+Through static inheritance, all the methods in the `Point` class are available through the
-well.
+`MyPoint` class as well.

-#### Nested Types
+### Nested Types

 C allows variable declarations to have an inline anonymous type.
-Jextract handles in particular cases where a struct's
+Jextract handles in
-field has an inline type specially.
-For instance, if we have a struct such as this:
+particular cases where a struct's field has an inline type specially.
+For instance, if we
+have a struct such as this:

 ```c
 // mylib.h